Abhi-2809/ChatGPT_Impact_on_Education_Data_Analysis/README.md

 - **Questionnaire**: Survey questions used to collect responses.

 ### 2. `Code/`
-- **Part 1: Data Analysis**: Code for initial data exploration, visualization, and summary statistics.
+-  **Part 1: Data Analysis**:
+  Code for initial data exploration, summary statistics This notebook explores:
-- **Part 2: Advanced Analysis**: Further segmentation by age, study level, student status, and extent of ChatGPT usage.
+  1. Students' emotional responses to using ChatGPT.
+  2. Differences in ChatGPT usage extent across age groups.
+  3. Comparison between free and paid ChatGPT users.
+  4. Patterns in how students use ChatGPT for various academic tasks.
+- **Part 2:

 ---